 Uncertainty in income taxes - The Foundation has determined that there are no material uncertain tax positions that require recognition or disclosure in the financial statements.
-Periods ending September 30, 2013 (change in year end) and subsequent remain subject to review by applicable taxing authorities.
+Periods ending December 31, 2014 and subsequent remain subject to review by applicable taxing authorities.

-Subsequent events - Subsequent events have been evaluated through May 26, 2017, which is the date the financial statements were available to be issued.
+Subsequent events - Subsequent events have been evaluated through June 4, 2018, which is the date the financial statements were available to be issued.